What Exactly Is the IELTS Exam and Whom Does It Concern?

 For specifics regarding which version of the IELTS Life Skills exam you need to support your application to UK Visas and Immigration, follow this link to the decision matrix on the IELTS website.

 Each test center will show the times and dates for upcoming IELTS Life Skills exams on their website.
-When registering, ensure that you are selecting the correct IELTS exam.
+When registering, ensure that you are selecting the correct IELTS exam dates and times.

-Make sure that you arrive early on your test day; they won’t wait for you.
+Make sure you arrive before the given time on your test day because they will not wait for you.

-Regarding your results, you will receive them within seven days of your test under normal circumstances if you take a paper-based exam.
-If you take a computer-based version, your results will be available between 5-7 days after your exam.
+Regarding receiving your results, you will receive them within seven days of your test under normal circumstances if you take a paper-based exam.
+If you take an IELTS computer-based version, your results will be available between 5-7 days after your exam.

-Even though the IELTS Life Skills exam is not difficult, you still need to prepare.
+Even though the IELTS Life Skills exam is not difficult, you still need to prepare before the test date.
 You’re going to use it for UK Visa & Immigration to obtain a visa, so it’s kind of important.
 If you’re planning on flying from Pakistan to the UK and spending a lot of time and money, you better be sure that you have what you need to support your visa application at the British embassy in Pakistan.